 One of my requirements was night-before or morning-of assembly.
 I wanted to add to my repertoire of meals that would be ready to pop in the oven at the end of a busy day.

 After preparing the dish that first evening, I had my doubts.
 The tortillas I used were a little dry and didn’t mold to the baking dish without cracking a few times.
-The eggs then ran underneath the tortillas, which was supposed to be the crust.
-I further questioned whether I used enough eggs and whether my family might end up preferring PB&Js!
+The eggs then ran underneath the tortillas, which were supposed to be the crust.

-Sometimes, we must heed our children’s advice.
 So, instead of varying the spices, adding the green chilies I had been mulling over, and who knows what else, I made it again and again the very same way.

-Since the meal works both ways, I’ve included the chilies as an option.
 Note that with green chilies, the levels of mild, medium, and hot are similar to salsa.
 If you prefer little to no heat, make sure to buy mild.
-I added half the can, or one quarter cup.
+I add half the can, or one quarter cup.
 If you love the flavor, you could try adding the full can, increasing the baking time by a few minutes if needed.
 (As always, if you experiment with a recipe, please report back!)

 As much as we love this dish for an easy dinner, it makes a delightful, savory breakfast or brunch that can be assembled the night before.
 I enjoy any leftovers gently reheated, although they may be served at room temperature-or even cold as my husband tends to like.